Bachelor of Social Work (BSW)

 How to Apply

-It is strongly recommended that prospective students arrange for pre-admission consultation to determine if you ready to matriculate at junior level.
-These consultations are available at RHEC office.
-A Roanoke Degree Program application will be provided within the context of the consultation.
+It is strongly recommended that prospective students arrange for pre-admission consultation to determine your readiness to matriculate at junior level.
+These consultations are available over Zoom or face-to-face by contacting Dr. Elizabeth Arthur.

 Visit the program page for more information.